 \begin{theorem}[{\cite[Theorem 4.12]{CDN1}, Theorem \ref{azz}}] For all $i\ge 0$, there is a strictly exact sequence of $G\times \mathscr{G}_K$-Fr\'echet spaces over $\Qq_p$

 where $\Sp_i(\Qq_p)^*$ denotes the weak topological dual of the locally constant special representations of $G$ with coefficients in $\Qq_p$.\footnote{See Definition \ref{speciali}.} \end{theorem}

-\begin{rem} In \cite{CDN1} this result is deduced from a general comparison theorem, between the geometric $p$-adic pro-étale cohomology and the Hyodo-Kato and de Rham cohomologies, for rigid-analytic Stein spaces over $K$ having a semistable weak formal model over $\cl O_K$ (e.g. $\Hh_K^d$); in turn, such comparison is obtained via the geometric syntomic cohomology of Fontaine-Messing.
-We recall that Colmez-Dospinescu-Nizioł also computed the rational and integral $p$-adic étale cohomology of $\Hh_C^d$ in \cite{CDN1} and \cite{CDNint}, respectively.
+\begin{rem} In \cite{CDN1} this result is deduced from a general comparison theorem, between the geometric $p$-adic pro-étale cohomology and the Hyodo--Kato and de Rham cohomologies, for rigid-analytic Stein spaces over $K$ having a semistable weak formal model over $\cl O_K$ (e.g. $\Hh_K^d$); in turn, such comparison is obtained via the geometric syntomic cohomology of Fontaine--Messing.
+We recall that Colmez--Dospinescu--Nizioł also computed the rational and integral $p$-adic étale cohomology of $\Hh_C^d$ in \cite{CDN1} and \cite{CDNint}, respectively.